-Chart 1 shows the history of the employer contribution rate from 1987 through 2008.
+Chart 1 shows the history of the employer contribution rate from 1987 through 2009.
 With some fluctuations, the general trend from 1987 through 2001 had been downward, with the rate declining from 13.09 percent in 1987 to zero in 2000 and 2001.
 The investment returns were below the actuarial assumption (then 8.5 percent) in 2000 through 2002.
 The changes to the amortizations under Act 2003-40 and subsequent investment gains would have kept the contributions from increasing if it had not been for legislated floors that caused the employer contributions to increase between 2002 and 2005.

 The total employer cost is the actual contribution rate during the succeeding fiscal year.
-For instance, the rate of 4.00 percent will be the employer contribution for the fiscal year beginning July 1, 2009.
+For instance, the rate of 5.64 percent of covered compensation will be the employer contribution for the fiscal year beginning July 1, 2010.